CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.2 Active Directory.md

 ### 2 1 Insufficient planning of safety limits

 An AD instance creates a Forest as a top-level container for all domains of that instance.
 A forest can contain one or more domain container objects that share a common logical structure, global catalog, schema, and automatic transitive trust relationships.
-So the forest represents the security boundary within which information is passed by default in the AD, not a single tree.
+The forest thus represents the security boundary within which information is passed by default in the AD, not a single tree.
 If these boundaries are not planned consciously and in a structured manner, it can happen that information flows off unintentionally and the security concept of the institution fails.
 Therefore, it may be necessary to build more forests if different security requirements apply to parts of the infrastructure.
 However, this adds complexity in setup and administration.

 ### 2 2 Too many or too lax relationships of trust
-If trust relationships between forests and domains are not regularly evaluated to determine whether they are still needed and justified, if they are of the correct type (ie, if a two-way trust relationship is really necessary) and if the security controls are sufficient to ensure that they are safe Issues with permissions occur and information flows away.
-In particular, if the default active SID (Security Identifier) ​​filtering is disabled, complex, hard-to-see vulnerabilities can occur.
+If trust relationships between forests and domains are not regularly evaluated to determine whether they are still needed and justified, if they are of the correct type (ie, whether a two-way trust relationship is really necessary) and if the security controls are sufficient to ensure that they are guaranteed Issues with permissions occur and information flows away.
+In particular, when the default active SID (Security Identifier) ​​filtering is disabled, complex, hard-to-see vulnerabilities can occur.
 The same applies to the waiver of selective authentication in trust relationships between Forests.

 ### 2 3 Lack of security features due to older operating systems and domain functional level

 Every new generation of the Windows Server operating system brings additional security features and enhancements to AD.
 In addition, the default settings are usually set more and more secure with each new release.
 Some of them are usable once the new system is installed, others only when the domain / forest functional level has been raised.
 The use of older operating systems as a (primary) domain controller or obsolete domain functional level thus prevents the use of modern security functions and increases the risk of unsafe default settings.
 An insecurely configured domain jeopardizes the information processed in it and facilitates attacks by third parties.

-### 2 4 Operating additional roles and services on domain controllers
+### 2 4 Operating Other Roles and Services on Domain Controllers

 Any additional domain controller-side service, other than the AD itself, as well as less essential ancillary services such as DNS, increases the attack surface of these core infrastructure components through potential additional vulnerabilities and misconfigurations.
 These can be abused consciously or unconsciously, for.
 B. to copy information unauthorized or change.